soramame21/BLE_Server_BME280/README.md

     OR
-  - on a BLE enabled Android device with the Nordic nRF connect app
+  - on a BLE enabled Android device with the Nordic nRF connect app You can scan for the "BME280" device and "connect" to it.

-The application will  to serial terminal.

-If you are using the Nordic android app, you can scan for the "BME280" device and "connect" to it.
 Upon successful discovery of services, you can enable "notifications" and start getting the sensor's data.